Silent Hill 2: Setting

 While not focusing on the characters and plot threads of the first Silent Hill game, Silent Hill 2 takes place in the series' namesake town, located in Maine.
 Silent Hill 2 is set in another area of the town, and explores some of Silent Hill's backstory.
-The town draws upon the psyche of its visitors and ultimately forms alternative versions of itself, which differ depending on the character.
+As opposed to the first game where the monsters and environments were a real manifestation, and everybody could see what was happening, this time the town draws upon the psyche of its visitors and ultimately forms alternative versions of itself, which differs depending on the character; thus, Silent Hill 2 acts as more of an internal representation of a person's guilt or demons.
 The concept behind the town was "a small, rural town in America"; to make the setting more realistic, some buildings and rooms lack furnishings.

+Storylines

+The game's main storyline follows a character named James Sunderland.
+Later editions of the game include a second storyline titled "Born from a Wish", which follows a character named Maria.
+In editions that include "Born from a Wish", the original storyline is titled "Letter from Silent Heaven".